 In my Job Market Paper I study how policymakers strategically design climate policies to expand the political coalition in support of the energy transition.
 I also study how coalitional strategies shape informational lobbying, and how family firms have an advantage in the use of campaign contributions in developing countries.
 To address my research questions, I use formal models, original data collection, and causal inference methods.

-I am on the job market.
 See my Job Market Paper, “Inefficient Policies in the Green Transition” here, my CV, and my research.

 Interests